Teaching

 © SIMONE REUKAUF FOTOGRAFIE

-Are we the right supervisors for your thesis?
+Are we the right advisor for your thesis?

-We accept highly motivated students for the supervision of their bachelor or master theses in the field of ethics of artificial intelligence and critical social theory of the digital society.
-By "ethics" and "critical social theory" in the broadest sense, we mean the following philosophical approaches:
+We accept excellent and motivated students for supervision of their theses in the area of ethics of artificial intelligence and critical social theory of the digital society.
+We consider “ethics” and “critical social theory” in the broadest sense to include the following philosophical approaches:

 • Ethics